 Given the Company's intention to reduce its overall operating expenses and cash expenditures, on February 2, 2024, the Company terminated the agreement to purchase a property in Enschede, the Netherlands (the "Enschede Property") and the security deposit was returned to the Company, which was subsequently paid to the purchaser of the property to be applied towards the deposit and future lease payments.
 The Company entered into a lease agreement with the purchaser of the property to lease the approximately 114,000 square foot property for an initial period of five years with an option to renew for an additional five years at an annual rent of approximately €1.0 million.
-The lease is classified as a finance lease in the Company's condensed consolidated balance sheet as of June 29, 2024 due to the fact that it meets the criteria for a finance lease pursuant to ASC 842.
+The lease is classified as a finance lease in the Company's condensed consolidated balance sheet as of September 28, 2024.
 Costs associated with this lease are included in finance lease costs related to cost of goods sold and are reflected in the tables below.